I am a big fan of hearing care professionals, both as a group and individually.

 As members of the field of hearing care and science, they offer me better technology, better understanding of hearing loss, and improved acceptance and control over my individual hearing journey.
 But these outcomes are not possible without the important, mutually beneficial relationship between the HCP and the Client.

-But sometimes, the person with hearing loss (PWHL) makes the decision change their HCP.
+But sometimes, the person with hearing loss (PWHL) makes the decision to change their HCP.
 Geography can be a factor; moving to a new province meant a wrenching goodbye to a clinic and personnel that I’d been working with for years.
 Sometimes the decision is thrust upon us when our HCP leaves the clinic on personal or professionals grounds.

 But there are other reasons for a PWHL to consider shifting their ‘business’, such as I have done more than once in my decades of receiving hearing care.
 Some people want a second opinion of the diagnosis they’ve been handed and others balk at hearing aid sticker shock, but I’m talking about a radical break from an established relationship.